Language selection

 Everyone knows that it's important to exercise to stay in shape—on Earth, that is.
 But when you're in orbit, exercise is absolutely vital!

 Physical activity is the most effective way to counteract the adverse effects of weightlessness on the human body.
-Exercise is therefore a crucial part of the daily routine on board the International Space Station (ISS).
-Over the course of a long-duration mission, astronauts must exercise approximately two hours per day!
+Exercise is therefore a crucial part of the daily routine of astronauts, both on Earth and in space.

 The importance of physical activity in orbit